 8. Start the engine, continue adding oil until the level remains constant.

-9. Shut off the engine, check the oil level, install the filler cap and lower the vehicle.
+9. Turn off the engine, check the oil level, replace the oil filler cap and lower the vehicle.